gonfreecs27/codego/INSTRUCTIONS.md

 - Prepare your CodeGo source code files with the `.cg` extension.

 ## File Structure
-Your project should have the following structure:
+The project has the following structure:

 ```